-While Optimizely Search & Navigation pushes internal content to the search engine instantly, a connector crawls external websites on a specified schedule.
+While Optimizely Search & Navigation instantly pushes internal content to the search engine, a connector crawls external websites on a specified schedule.

-To access the Connectors screen, from the top menu, select Search & Navigation > Configure > Connectors.
+To access the Connectors screen, select Search & Navigation > Configure > Connectors from the top menu.
 To view on-screen help, click Show Help in the top right corner.
 The following points supplement the on-screen help.

-- By default, two connector types are available: Crawler and RSS/Atom.
-The connector type determines which configuration options appear below the Type drop-down list.
+- Two connector types are available by default: Crawler and RSS/Atom.
+The connector type determines which configuration options display below the Type drop-down list.

-Click Advanced fine tuning of indexing to further limit indexing.
+Click Advanced fine tuning of indexing to limit indexing further.